A Beginner's Guide to Collecting Seashells as a Hobby

 But if you are concerned you may wish to photograph a shell collection.
 To help validate the photo, an occasional shell may need to be removed from the beach for validation.

 Photographing the living organisms is gaining popularity.
 Documenting and cataloging their habitats is also a great help.
-As more amateurs take an interest in collecting with photos they may be a great help to scientists who are concerned about extinction, environmental pollution, and other types of changes which affect our oceans and beaches.
+As more amateurs take an interest in collecting with photos they may be a great help to scientists who are concerned about extinction, environmental pollution, and other types of changes that affect our oceans and beaches.

-How To Clean and Store Shells
+How to Clean and Store Shells

 - Boil shells until they are clean.